eeditiones/e-editiones-website/posts/opm-save-the-date.md

 Join us for a first look at what OPM can bring to the TEI and Digital Humanities community.

-### What to expect

-* A first look at the new Python implementation of the TEI Processing Model
-* OPM integration with existing Python-based DH workflows
-* Discussion of implications for teaching, research, and scholarly editions online
-* Alignment with the TEI Consortium and the TEI Technical Council

 We'll be joined by members of the project team, including Wolfgang Meier (creator of TEI Publisher) and Magdalena Turska (co-author of the TEI Processing Model), along with the OPM steering committee.

 ### Why it matters